AGU RESEARCH

 • Recently, based on a one-sided judgment of whether something is "useful to society or not," there has been a tendency to value practical studies and to neglect humanities studies, including literature, calling into question the very existence of humanities studies.
 In this column, we will explain the significance of studying the humanities using literature as an example, as well as the appeal of literature and the value of reading books.
 (Published in 2017)

-• School of International Politics and Economics
+• School of International Politics, Economics and Communication

 • How to improve your communication skills